Resources for Students

 *Many institutions have an earlier on-campus deadline.
 Visit the Boren website for more information.

 The applications for the 2018-2019 David L. Boren Scholarships and Fellowships are now available at www.borenawards.org.
 Boren Awards provide unique funding opportunities for U.S. undergraduate and graduate students to study in South Asia, where they can add important international and language components to their educations.

 Boren Scholars and Fellows represent a variety of academic backgrounds, but all are interested in studying less commonly taught languages, including Bengali, Hindi, Malayalam, Pashto, Persian, Punjabi, Sinhala, Tamil, Telugu, and Urdu.

-For more information about Boren Awards, to register for one of our upcoming webinars, and to access the on-line application, please visit www.borenawards.org.
+For more information about Boren Awards, to register for an upcoming webinar, and to access the on-line application, please visit www.borenawards.org.
 You can also contact the Boren Awards Staff at email@example.com or 1-800-618-NSEP with questions.